Difference Between a Sideboard, Buffet and Credenza

 Origin & Function

 This piece of furniture also lends itself nicely to displaying keepsakes and collectibles.
-Because they are so versatile, it is not uncommon to place sideboards in living rooms, dining areas, kitchens or hallways.
+Because they are so versatile, it is not uncommon to place sideboards in living rooms, dining areas, home bars, kitchens or hallways.

-While sideboards and buffets are much alike, they tend to be located in different areas of in the home.
+While sideboards and buffets are much alike, they tend to be located in different areas of the home.
 Buffets are exclusively used in dining rooms, while sideboards have more flexibility.

 Credenzas, like sideboards and buffets, are often located in dining rooms.
 However, unlike the other storage pieces, this type of furniture was not used to display items or present food.
 Instead, credenzas were used to queue all dishes that needed to be tested for poison before being served to the elite.

 For the modern home, their purpose is a little different.
 Credenzas are comparable to buffets in terms of usage and practicality, though they either do not have legs or have extremely short and slender ones.
 Complete with long, low cabinets, these pieces usually feature convenient sliding doors.
-The term credenza is also used interchangeably with console as a large storage cabinet used anywhere in the home.
-You can find these pieces used in wide hallways, roomy entryways, living rooms and home offices.
+The term credenza is also used interchangeably with a console as a large storage cabinet used anywhere in the home.
+You can find these accent pieces used in wide hallways, roomy entryways, living rooms and home offices.